A summer rhythm where keiki build confidence without pressure

 Purpose

-AI introduced as a tool to question and guide — not a shortcut that replaces thought.
+AI is introduced as a tool to question and guide — not a shortcut that replaces thought, responsibility, or judgment.

 What they explore